derekdjia/AI_Generated_Recipes/README.md

 ##### e.
 Which ingredients go well together or do not go well together?

-For this exercise, we can simply look at the ratio of the count of all pairs of ingredients to the sum of the counts of each of ingredient.
+For this exercise, we can simply look at the ratio of the count of all pairs of ingredients to the sum of the counts of each of the ingredients.

 ##### f.
 Can we predict how recipes will be rated?

 In *predictratingbyingredients.py*, the user is able to enter a list of ingredients into their console and return a predicted rating using the model we designed in part b).

+##### g.
+For a given dish, which other dishes are the most similar?

 ## 4. Feature Transformation and Dimensionality Reduction